-The difference between a 401k loan and a personal loan is that a 401k loan comes out of your own retirement account, while a personal loan is something you get from a bank, credit union or other lender.
+The basic difference between a 401(k) loan and a personal loan is: a 401(k) loan comes out of your own retirement account, while a personal loan is something you get from a bank, credit union, or other lender.

 A personal loan is unsecured debt that typically comes with the following features: